bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-15-ballet-black.md

-_Followed by a discussion of the making of the film and its legacy by two of its stars, Jaqueline Boatswain (_ Shameless_,_ Cuckoo_) and Colin Charles (_Cats _– original production, English National Opera)._
+_Followed by a discussion of the making of the film and its legacy by two of its stars, Jaqueline Boatswain (_ Shameless, Cuckoo _) and Colin Charles (_ Cats _– original production, English National Opera)._

 There is still no book about the Ballets Nègres.
 Stephen Dwoskin heard its story from his friend Astley Harvey, who he learned had joined the troupe ‘when he was young and freshly arrived in England’ from Jamaica.
 It had been founded in 1946 by Berto Pasuka, a Jamaican dancer who had come to London before World War II.
 The dancers and musicians, almost all Black, were from across the Empire – two years before Windrush – with about a third of them born in Britain.
 From a first season in a Notting Hill theatre, they performed all over Europe over the next half-dozen years, but by the time of Pasuka’s early death in 1963 the Ballets Nègres was all but forgotten.